gmohamedstevens/EE629_IoT_Garden/README.md

 In development for next week:
 - Update Flask template to be more user friendly and provide more data
-- Database connections and management through SQLite
+- Database connections and management through SQLite3
 - Automated controls based on plant metrics

 References for Flask and video streaming: